 7b9 chords

 The 7th flat 9th chord a.k.a. the 7th minus 9th chord is an alternate seventh chord.
 This chord is a dominant seventh with an added flattened ninth.
-By comparing C7 with C7b9 we could see that the notes changes from C, E, G, Bb to C, E, G, Bb, Db.
+By comparing C7 with C7b9, we can see that the notes change from C, E, G, Bb to C, E, G, Bb, Db.

-The most common way to play the sharp nine chord is be the movable shape presented in the diagrams below.
-You have the option to play it with all four fingers or to lay the index finger over the frets behind and use in total three fingers.
+The most common way to play the flat nine chord is by using the movable shape presented in the diagrams below.
+You have the option to play it with all four fingers or to lay the index finger over the frets behind and use three fingers in total.

 7b9